rafaelguariento/LaMMER/index.md

 #### Gilberto Muniz-Junior (PhD candidate)

-Develop mathematical models to understand the evolution os pesticide resistance and proliferation in nature.
+Develop mathematical models to understand the evolution of pesticide resistance and proliferation of resistance in nature.